HerveAbdi/data4PCCAR/README.md

 ### BR4varMCA

 Computes pseudo Bootstrap Ratios (BR) from pseudo-$F$ for variables in MCA.
-Used to create BR-like histogram comparable to BR such as found for PCA.
+Used to create BR-like histogram comparable to BR such as computed in PCA.

 ### buildRandomImage4PCA

-makes a random image (with similar PCA loadings) of a matrix of integer data such as Likert scales data.
+makes a random image (with similar PCA loadings) of a matrix of integer data such as Likert scale data.
  Uses two helper functions: `getRandomFS` and `recode2Integer`: